dangduyute/SDRAM_Controller/README.md

 to accept read data.

-#### B) SDRAM Device Interface
+#### B) SDRAM Interface

-This interface directly connects the controller to an external SDR SDRAM device.
+This interface directly connects the controller to an external SDRAM.

 | Signal | Width | I/O | Description |
 |------|------:|:---------:|-------------|